Stop embedding RocksDB in your Stream Processor!

 It’s for these reasons that Responsive has invested significant effort to enable Kafka Streams to use battle-hardened remote databases like MongoDB for state storage.

-Our solution supports full exactly-once semantics with remote state without sacrificing performance thanks to innovations like async processing, client side bloom filters, batched writes, cached reads, and more.
+The Responsive SDK enables full exactly-once semantics with remote state without sacrificing performance thanks to innovations like async processing, client side bloom filters, batched writes, cached reads, and more.
 If you are curious, our talk at Kafka Summit London 2024 explains how we are able to offer remote state stores for Kafka Streams without sacrificing correctness or performance.
+With the SDK, you can get remote state for your Kafka Streams apps in 5 minutes.

-As a result, our customers have seen significant improvements in availability, drop dead simple operations, and game changing elasticity since moving their Kafka Streams applications to Responsive.
+As a result of using the SDK, our customers have seen significant improvements in availability, drop dead simple operations, and game changing elasticity.

-These conversations have inspired us to invest in technologies like SlateDB and a soon-to-be-announced streaming storage service based on SlateDB.
-This service will be a managed remote state store for Kafka Streams that is 10x cheaper to operate than an equivalent managed OLTP database.
+These conversations have inspired us to invest in technologies like SlateDB and a RS3.
+RS3 is a managed remote state store for Kafka Streams that is 10x cheaper to operate than an equivalent managed OLTP database while being significantly more elastic.
+You can learn more about how RS3 works in the documentation.

 Drop RocksDB from your Kafka Streams applications!